Great Ocean Road & Beyond Road Trip [ST-RT1866]

 Insider's Tip: The Esplanade in Cairns

-Experience the leisure atmosphere at the playground for locals and tourists alike at The Esplanade in Cairns!
+Experience the leisurely atmosphere at the playground for locals and tourists alike at The Esplanade in Cairns!

 With so many activities available The Esplanade has always been a focal point for this city.
 This is a place that literally has everything!
 Take a stroll and do some bird watching on the boardwalk but as you enjoy the views don’t forget to stop off at Foreshore Promenade for a bite to eat at the many available restaurants.
 Access to The Lagoon is easy here which is set overlooking the Barrier Reef and Trinity inlet and features all year free swimming where you can take a dip in this filtered saltwater lagoon.
 Let the kids can play in the sandy edges and in the shallow waters while you lounge on the semi-shaded timber decks.
 For the kids, don’t miss out on the Trinity Bay foreshore playground “Muddy” with equipment for all ages.
 For the older kids, stop off at the Skate Park to see some skaters and BMXers in action!
 Whether you decide to take a morning jog, fly a kite or just relax in the large grassy areas for some lunch you will surely enjoy the tropical lifestyle!